 Or, also prepared a juice from the ripe fruit of Bilva and drink it once daily.

-Cumin: Cumin is the best Ayurvedic IBS Treatment & work wonders in reducing the symptoms of IBS.
+Cumin: Cumin is the best Ayurvedic IBS Treatment & works wonders in reducing the symptoms of IBS.
 The herb shows antioxidant, anti-inflammatory, carminative, and digestive properties and reduces abdominal pain, cramps, loss of appetite, & poor digestion related to irritable bowel syndrome.

 How to use: Add a few cumin seeds in two cups of water.
 Boil it until the remaining half and strain the mixture & drink this herbal decoction once daily.